rust-lang/rust/guide.md

 The `(add|change|remove)_file` methods control the set of the input files, where each file has an integer id (`FileId`, picked by the client), text (`String`) and a filesystem path.
-Paths are tricky, they'll be explained in source roots section, together with `add_root` method. `add_library` method allows to add a group of files which are assumed to rarely change.
-It's mostly an optimization and does not change fundamental picture.
+Paths are tricky; they'll be explained below, in source roots section, together with the `add_root` method.
+The `add_library` method allows us to add a group of files which are assumed to rarely change.
+It's mostly an optimization and does not change the fundamental picture.

-`set_crate_graph` method allows to control how the input files are partitioned into compilation unites -- crates.
+The `set_crate_graph` method allows us to control how the input files are partitioned into compilation unites -- crates.
 It also controls (in theory, not implemented yet) `cfg` flags. `CrateGraph` is a directed acyclic graph of crates.
 Each crate has a root `FileId`, a set of active `cfg` flags and a set of dependencies.
 Each